 Make sure that water is discharged from the cooling water pilot outlet while the engine is running.
-(See page 20 for information on the cooling water pilot outlet.)
+(See page 20 for more information.)

 Operating your watercraft

 Before operating your watercraft, become familiar with all of the controls.
 Consult a Yamaha dealer about any control or function that you do not fully understand.
 Failure to understand how the controls work could cause an accident or prevent you from avoiding an accident.